AyaAshraf3/Age-Variant-Face-Matching-System/README.md

 The script will process the images and display the final result plot.

 ### NOTE:
-Instead of running the Verification Script, you can also run the last cell in `Age-Variant Face Matching System` after adding the Path for the age estimation model and two images.
+Instead of running the Verification Script, you can also run the last cell in `Age-Variant Face Matching System.ipynb` after adding the Path for the age estimation model and two images.